 - Carrying and loading equipment and materials

-- Supporting the installation, maintenance and repair of HVAC equipment
+- Supporting the installation, maintenance and repair of HVAC systems

-They are also frequently responsible for completing simple tests and checks on HVAC systems to ensure they are functioning properly.
+They are also frequently responsible for completing simple tests and checks on HVAC systems to ensure normal operation.

-How Do You Become an HVAC Helper?
+What Do I Need to Become an HVAC Helper?

 How Much Does an HVAC Helper Make?

-Overall, an HVAC helper is an important member of a heating and cooling team, helping ensure the quality installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+Generally, an HVAC helper is an important member of a heating and cooling team, helping ensure the quality installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
 After training and education programs are complete, an HVAC helper can become a valuable and well-paid member of the HVAC industry.